 The first decision to be made is whether you need hospitalization.
-Your doctor will look at these factors to make this decision: How severely ill you areWhether you have other medical conditionsYour age, and therefore your overall risk of developing complications (the very young and the very old are most at risk)Whether you are on medications that weaken your immune systemWhether your blood oxygen is dangerously lowWhether the type of organisms that are infecting you might best be treated with intravenous medication, rather than by medicines given by mouth
+Your doctor will look at these factors to make this decision: How severely ill you areWhether you have other medical conditionsYour age and overall risk of developing complications (the very young and the very old are most at risk)Whether you are on medications that weaken your immune systemWhether your blood oxygen is dangerously lowWhether the type of organisms that are infecting you might best be treated with IV and/or oral medications

-If pulse oximeter or arterial blood gas testing reveals that you have low blood oxygen or other abnormalities of the gases in your blood, then you may need supplemental oxygen.
-Oxygen can be given to you through small tubes that blow the oxygen into your nostrils (nasal cannula) or through an oxygen mask.
+If pulse oximeter or arterial blood gas testing reveals that you have low blood oxygen or other abnormalities of the gases in your blood, then you may need oxygen therapy.
+Supplemental oxygen can be given to you through small tubes that blow the oxygen into your nostrils (nasal cannula) or through an oxygen mask.

-If you are severely ill and cannot get enough oxygen on your own, your healthcare provider may decide that you need to be put on a mechanical ventilator until your lungs have a chance to heal.
+If you are severely ill and cannot get enough oxygen on your own, your doctor may decide that you need to be put on mechanical ventilation until your lungs have a chance to heal.

 Vitamin C may reduce the symptoms and duration of pneumonia.
 Talk to your doctor about whether taking Vitamin C supplements is right for you.